OCA/l10n-switzerland/l10n_ch_sepa/README.rst

 In the menu *Accounting > Configuration > Management > Payment Methods*, select the payment method that has the code *sepa_credit_transfer* and set the *PAIN Version* to *pain.001.001.03.ch.02 (used in Switzerland)*.
+If you use direct debits, you should also select the payment method that has the code *sepa_direct_debit* and set the *PAIN Version* to *pain.008.001.02.ch.01*.

 Usage
 =====